microsoft/semantic-kernel/dotnet/samples/Demos/TelemetryWithAppInsights/README.md

-﻿# Semantic Kernel Telemetry Example
+﻿# Semantic Kernel Telemetry with AppInsights

 This example project shows how an application can be configured to send Semantic Kernel telemetry to Application Insights.